Reminisce (rapper)

-Remilekun Khalid Safaru (born on January 26, 1981), known by his stage names Reminisce and Alaga Ibile, is a Nigerian singer, rapper, songwriter, and actor from Ogun State.
+Remilekun Abdulkalid Safaru (born 26 January 1981), known by his stage names Reminisce and Alaga Ibile, is a Nigerian singer, rapper, songwriter, and actor originating from Ogun State.
 He performs in English and in his native language, Yoruba.

 Early life

 Reminisce is from Ajilete, Yewa South LGA in Ogun State, the western part of Nigeria.
-He was born on 26 January 1981, in Kaduna state, Northern Nigeria.
+He was born on January 26, 1981, in Kaduna state, Northern Nigeria.
 In school, he listened to various genres of local and foreign music and performed in school activities.
-He studied Purchasing & Supply at Kwara State Polytechnic.
+He studied purchasing and supply at Kwara State Polytechnic.

 Music career

-He recorded his first song in a studio in 2006 and recorded a hardcore rap album at Coded Tunes, but the album was never released and he decided to focus on his studies and complete schooling.
-In 2008, Reminisce returned to the music scene, performing a rap verse on a track titled “Bachelor’s Life” off 9ice's sophomore album titled “Gongo Aso”.
-His first single, “Ever Since”, featured 9ice, and was a story about his life till that moment.
-His second, “If Only”, was a love song produced by Dtunez.
+He recorded his first song in a studio in 2006 and recorded a rap album at Coded Tunes, but the album was never released and he decided to focus on his studies and complete schooling.
+In 2008, Reminisce returned to the music scene, performing a rap verse on a track titled "Bachelor's Life" off 9ice's second album titled “Gongo Aso”.
+His first single, "Ever Since", featured 9ice, and was a story about his life till that moment.
+His second, "If Only", was a love song produced by Dtunez.

-In 2014, TIME Magazine named Reminisce one of the seven "World Rappers You Should Meet” He was also named by Nigerian music site, NotJustOk, as one of the top three hip hop artists of 2014.
+In 2014, Time magazine named Reminisce one of the seven "World Rappers You Should Meet.”
+He was also named by Nigerian music site NotJustOk, as one of the top three hip-hop artists of 2014.

 His song titled "Local Rappers" in 2015, which he featured Olamide and Phyno had some controversial comments from fans as they felt the song was targeted at rappers who rap with English language such as MI and Mode9.
 In 2015, Reminisce was named a brand ambassador for the Orijin alcoholic beverage brand.

-Reminisce is signed to Edge Records and is also the founder and creative director of LRR Records.
+Reminisce is signed to Les Roses Rouge (LRR) Records, and he is the only Nigerian rapper to have two albums debut on the billboard charts; Baba Hafusa at number 12, and El-Hadj at number 13.

 Book of Rap Stories

 Reminisce's first album, Book of Rap Stories, was released on 31 March 2012.
-He started recording the album since 2010 after linking up with the studio producer Sarz at Edge Records Studios.
+He started recording the album in 2010 after linking up with the studio producer Sarz at Edge Records Studios.
 The studio allowed him to make the album bilingual.
 The album was produced by Sarz, Legendury Beatz, Joshbeatz, Jospo and PastorChild.
 The album did well commercially in the southern part of Nigeria.

-ALAGA IBILE
+Alaga Ibile

-His second album, ALAGA IBILE, was officially released on 15 November 2013.
-The album featured Wizkid, Naeto c, Davido, Olamide and Sossick and the singles Eleniyan, featuring Wizkid, Daddy featuring Davido, Fantasi and 3rd World Thug.
-Reminisce worked with producers Sossick, Sarz, Chopstix and Jospo.
+His second album, Alaga Ibile, was officially released on 15 November 2013.
+It marked a significant milestone in his music career.
+Alaga Ibile translates to "Chairman of the City" in Yoruba.

-The album sold an estimated million copies before the end of 2014.
+The album sold million of copies before the end of 2014.
 In 2014, Time Magazine named Reminisce as one of seven "world rappers you should meet".